-Many people wonder about a tom cruise hair transplant because the actor still has thick hair well into his sixties.
+Many people wonder about Tom Cruise’s hair transplant, given that the actor still has thick hair well into his sixties.
 Tom Cruise has never confirmed he has had a hair transplant, but his consistent hairline has led to years of speculation about possible hair restoration treatments.

 Some experts suggest subtle options such as Follicular Unit Extraction (FUE), PRP therapy, laser treatments, or long-term hair maintenance programs.
 Hair specialists such as Dr. Asi Peretz and Dr. Eric Peretz, founders of Trichogenics, a clinic in Greece and Israel, note that hair density can be influenced over time by genetics, medical care, or modern hair restoration techniques.